Sleep Study Services

 After a physician orders a sleep study, the hospital schedules the patient to arrive at the hospital in the evening.
 Patients stay in the hospital overnight, while monitored by oximetry and electrocardiogram (EKG) equipment.

-William Newton Hospital's sleep study program is fully accredited by the the Accreditation Commission for Health Care (ACHC).
+William Newton Hospital's sleep study program is fully accredited by the Accreditation Commission for Health Care (ACHC).

 ACHC is a not-for-profit organization that has stood as a symbol of quality and excellence since 1986.
 ACHC is ISO 9001:2008 certified and has CMS Deeming Authority for Home Health, Hospice and DMEPOS.